curtispuetz/pypp-docs/docs/external_libraries/pure_library_example.md

 build-backend = "hatchling.build"
 ```

-You can see that we added the pypp-python dependency (because its useful to have this for all Py++ projects), and that we are excluding some things in the `cpp` directory from the build.
-The things that we are excluding we don't want to be packaged into our library.
-They are written to the `cpp` directory by the Py++ transpiler so that we can make sure our libraries generated C++ code builds without errors, but we don't want to package them into our library.
+You can see that we added the pypp-python dependency (because it's useful to have this for all Py++ projects), and that we are excluding some things in the `cpp` directory from the build.
+The things that we are excluding, we don't want to be packaged into our library.
+They are written to the `cpp` directory by the Py++ transpiler so that we can make sure our library's generated C++ code builds without errors, but we don't want to package them into our library.

 ## .pypp/proj_info.json